fbpx

 Paying your mortgage off earlier than anticipated will reduce your interest costs by thousands of pounds.

-However, remember that some mortgage companies in the UK penalize homeowners for paying off their mortgage early due to the interest (income) they will lose.
+However, remember that some mortgage companies in the UK penalise homeowners for paying off their mortgage early due to the interest (income) they will lose.

 2. Living Without Debt